abhishp/jenkins_dashboard/README.md

 Run `bundle install`.

-Edit `config/jenkins.yml` with the configuration for your builds:
+Edit `config/jenkins.yml` with the configuration for your jenkins server:

 ```
 jenkins: